ana-nova/Color-Theme-Creator-App/README.md

-# Recap Project 4: Color Theme Creator 🎨
+# Recap Project: Color Theme Creator 🎨

 ## What is it about? 👀